SandyRodger/JS_210/schwetank.md

 ### hoisting

 - Talk about the TDZ (one indication of this is that the error messages will differ).
 Make sure you have an example and a spiel for this.
+- `var` varibales are implicitly assigned to undefined.
+- This mostly means vars being taken to the top of their functions.
+Though it can also apply to global scopes.

 ```
 console.log(x);